 The thesis offered for the degree must consist of a book-length, original creative manuscript and must be completed by the end of year two.
 Each student will have a faculty thesis advisor who provides direction in the preparation of the thesis.

-Tuition for M.F.A. graduate students is $19,868 for the 2013-14 academic year.
+Tuition for M.F.A. graduate students is $20,446 for the 2014-15 academic year.
 Stipends and scholarships are available to qualified students.
-Interested applicants should fill out the Application for Stipend or Scholarship (PDF).
+Interested applicants should fill out the Application for Stipend or Scholarship (Word document).
 Selected second-year students will serve as creative writing Teaching Fellows.
 New students must pay a nonrefundable deposit of $500 by April 22.

 Q: Do I need to send my GRE scores?